pongwanitjea/LinuxWacomSleepResumeFIx/Readme.md

 ## systemd-sleep Hook: The Reliable Long-Term Fix

 Since every sysfs rebind attempt you've tried fails because the firmware is stuck, the correct approach is to **cut power to the device before suspend** so the firmware gets a proper reset on resume.
-This is the approach that worked for `bjgroom` on a similar Thinkpad Yoga with the same error.[^1_2]
+This is the approach that worked for `bjgroom` on a similar Thinkpad Yoga with the same error.

 ### Pre-suspend: Unbind the xHCI driver (force USB power cut)